Public choice: Democracy

-Special interests
+Special interest politics

-Public choice theory is often used to explain how political decision-making results in outcomes that conflict with the general public's preferences.
-For example, many advocacy group and pork barrel projects are opposed by a majority of the populace, but it makes sense for politicians to support these projects.
-It may make them feel powerful and important, and can also benefit them financially by opening the door to future wealth as lobbyists.
-The project may be of interest to the politician's local constituency, increasing district votes or campaign contributions.
-The politician pays little or no cost for these benefits, as they are spending public money.
-Special-interest lobbyists are also behaving rationally.
-They can gain government favors worth millions or billions for relatively small investments.
-They risk losing to their competitors if they don't seek these favors.
-The taxpayer is also behaving rationally.
-The cost of defeating any one government giveaway is very high, while the benefits to the taxpayer are very small.
-Each citizen pays only a few pennies or a few dollars for any given government favor, while the costs of ending that favor would be many times higher.
+Special interest groups are groups that are small in number relative to an area, but quite well organized and focused on a specific issue.
+A special interest group can pressure legislators to enact public policies that do not benefit society as a whole.
+Public choice theory is often used to explain how political decision-making results in outcomes that conflict with the general public's preferences, as a result of the impact of special interest groups.
+In particular, public choice theorists study phenomena such as regulatory capture, pork barrel spending, and logrolling.
+Theorists expect that numerous special interests will successfully lobby for various inefficient policies, resulting in government failure – a term akin to market failure from earlier theoretical welfare economics.

-Everyone involved has rational incentives to do exactly what they are doing, even though the general public desires the opposite outcome.
-Costs are diffused while benefits are concentrated.
-The voices of vocal minorities with much to gain are heard over those of indifferent majorities with little to individually lose.
+According to public choice theories, everyone involved has rational incentives to do exactly what they are doing, even though the general public desires the opposite outcome; costs are diffused while benefits are concentrated; thus, the voices of vocal minorities with much to gain are heard over those of indifferent majorities with little to individually lose.
 But the notion that groups with concentrated interests dominate politics is incomplete because it is only one half of political equilibrium.
 Something must incite those preyed upon to resist even the best-organized concentrated interests.
 In his article on interest groups, Gary Becker identifies this countervailing force as the deadweight loss from predation.
 His views cap what has come to be known as the Chicago school of political economy, which has come into conflict with the so-called Virginia faction of public choice due to the former's assertion that politics will tend toward efficiency due to nonlinear deadweight losses and its claim that political efficiency renders policy advice irrelevant.